dmcgarr/CS4459---Project/README.md

 # CS4459 - Final Project
-## A Distributed Application: Multi-User Chat System
+## A Distributed Application: Multi-Server Chat System
 ### Created by: Daniel McGarr and Alex Mihas

+Multi-server and multi-client chat application created with gRPC.
+Created as a final prject for CS4459 - Selected Topics on Scalable and Robust
+Distributed Systems at the University of Western Ontario.

 Please install tkinter package before running.
 Install by typing ```pip3 install tk``` into the terminal.